Welcome to the directory! Click on a name to go to an individual’s profile page.

 Senior Research Scientist

-Jennifer is a participant in the Sloan Digital Sky Survey IV (SDSS-IV) and serves as the Deputy Project Manager for one of its cornerstone projects, the Apache Point Galactic Evolution Experiment 2 (APOGEE-2).
+Jennifer is a participant in the Sloan Digital Sky Survey (SDSS) and serves as the Project Manager for one of its cornerstone projects, the Apache Point Galactic Evolution Experiment 2 (APOGEE-2).
 Her research is centered on the chemical composition of stellar populations as well as the chemical evolution of various Galactic components.
 She is also interested in stellar astrophysics and the use of fundamental physics data to improve the derivation of stellar parameters.
 As a member of a large-scale data project, Jennifer is keen to develop efficient data extraction and utilization techniques.
 She also attempts to search for patterns and correlations in data.

 I work for the APOGEE south survey on the infrastructure side of things.
 For information on the survey visit the SDSS website.

 Peter Yoachim is a staff scientist working with LSST on issues of telescope scheduler optimization and calibration.
 Scientifically, I work on galaxy formation and evolution, particularly using IFU observations to measure galaxy dynamics and star formation histories.

 Kim Bott’s research centres around planetary atmospheres and polarimetry, combining instrumentation, observation, and computer models.
 Her work at UW is focused on determining the usefulness of polarimetry in exoplanet characterisation, and also on the habitability of terrestrial worlds orbiting M dwarfs.
 Her previous work involved applications of polarimetry to debris disks, stars and the ISM; combining polarimetry with transit and secondary eclipse data for hot Jupiters; and the measurement of isotopes in the atmospheres of ice giants.